History of Libya under Muammar Gaddafi: Economic reforms

 Remaking of the economy was parallel with the attempt to remold political and social institutions.
 Until the late 1970s, Libya's economy was mixed, with a large role for private enterprise except in the fields of oil production and distribution, banking, and insurance.
 But according to volume two of Gaddafi's Green Book, which appeared in 1978, private retail trade, rent, and wages were forms of exploitation that should be abolished.
 Instead, workers' self-management committees and profit participation partnerships were to function in public and private enterprises.

 A property law was passed that forbade ownership of more than one private dwelling, and Libyan workers took control of a large number of companies, turning them into state-run enterprises.
 Retail and wholesale trading operations were replaced by state-owned "people's supermarkets", where Libyans in theory could purchase whatever they needed at low prices.
 By 1981 the state had also restricted access to individual bank accounts to draw upon privately held funds for government projects.
 The measures created resentment and opposition among the newly dispossessed.
 The latter joined those already alienated, some of whom had begun to leave the country.
-By 1982, perhaps 50,000 to 100,000 Libyans had gone abroad; because many of the emigrants were among the enterprising and better educated Libyans, they represented a significant loss of managerial and technical expertise.
+By 1982, perhaps 50,000 to 100,000 Libyans had gone abroad; because a number of the emigrants were among the enterprising and better educated Libyans, they represented a significant loss of managerial and technical expertise.

 The government also built a trans-Sahara water pipeline from major aquifers to both a network of reservoirs and the towns of Tripoli, Sirte and Benghazi in 2006–2007.
 It is part of the Great Man-Made River project, started in 1984.
 It is pumping large resources of water from the Nubian Sandstone Aquifer System to both urban populations and new irrigation projects around the country.

 Libya continued to be plagued with a shortage of skilled labor, which had to be imported along with a broad range of consumer goods, both paid for with petroleum income.
 The country consistently ranked as the African nation with the highest HDI, standing at 0.755 in 2010, which was 0.041 higher than the next highest African HDI that same year.
 Gender equality was a major achievement under Gaddafi's rule.
 According to Lisa Anderson, president of the American University in Cairo and an expert on Libya, said that under Gaddafi more women attended university and had "dramatically" more employment opportunities than most Arab nations.